noir-lang/noir/yarn-project/pxe/README.md

-# AztecRPCServer & AztecRPCClient
+# PXE Service & PXE

-`AztecRPCServer` is a server-side software that provides a set of apis for interacting with the Aztec network.
+`PXE Service` (pronounced "pixie service") is a server-side software that provides a set of apis for interacting with the Aztec network.
 It acts as a bridge between the network and client applications by exposing methods to manage accounts, deploy contracts, create transactions, and retrieve public and account-specific information.
 It provides a secure environment for the execution of sensitive operations, ensuring private information and decrypted data are not accessible to unauthorized applications.
-The AztecRPCServer is a critical component of the Aztec network, and its security and reliability are essential to the overall trustworthiness of user's data.
+The PXE Service is a critical component of the Aztec network, and its security and reliability are essential to the overall trustworthiness of user's data.

-`AztecRPCClient` is the interface the AztecRPCServer and every client-side instance implement.
+`PXE` is the interface the PXE Service and every client-side instance implement.
 Various implementations of the client-side can exist, including those for different platforms such as mobile apps and web browsers.
-It is a relay between the dApps and the actual AztecRPCServer.
+It is a relay between the dApps and the actual PXE Service.

-### Main Components in an AztecRPCServer
+### Main Components in an PXE Service

 - [Acir Simulator](../acir-simulator/)
 - [Key Store](../key-store/)